spacelift-io/user-documentation/docs/concepts/stack/stack-settings.md

 - A directory and all of its content (not including nested directories): `dir/*`
 - A directory and all of its arbitrarily-nested contents: `dir/**`
 - All files with a specific extension: `**.tf`
-- All files that start with a string, end with another and have a predefined number of chars in the middle -- `**/data-???-report` will match three chars between data and report
+- Files in the repo root that start with a string, end with another and have three chars in the middle: `data-???-report`
-- All files that start with a string, and finish with any character from a sequence: `dir/instance[0-9].tf`
+- Files in the repo root that start with a string, and finish with any character from a sequence: `instance[0-9].tf`

 As you can see, these are similar to the regex rules that you may already accustomed to.